The Investment Treaty Arbitration Review: Causation

-Imagine an investor in a solar plant who made the decision to proceed with their investment based on the feed-in tariffs published by the government at the time.
-The government later changed the tariffs to be much less favourable for the investor, and it transpired that it had been planning to do so prior to the investor's original decision to invest but failed to disclose this fact despite being under a contractual obligation to do so.
+Imagine an investor in a solar plant who made the decision to proceed with its investment based on the feed-in tariffs published by the government at the time.
+The government later changed the tariffs to be much less favourable for the investor, and it transpired that the government had been planning to do so prior to the investor's original decision to invest but failed to disclose this fact despite being under a contractual obligation to do so.
 In such a case, the information concealed by the government could have resulted in the investor deciding not to invest, providing a causal link in support of a claim for its sunk costs.

-The decision tree analysis could also be supported by a cash flow analysis; for example, showing that the returns on the project with the new tariffs would have been below the company's cost of capital, and the investment would have therefore been rejected by their investment committee.
+The decision tree analysis could also be supported by a cash flow analysis; for example, showing that the returns on the project with the new tariffs would have been below the company's cost of capital, and the investment would therefore have been rejected by its investment committee.
 In other cases, such as where the concealed information removes the potential for any revenue generation, cash flow analysis may not be necessary.

 The reality is that factors other than the state's alleged actions also contribute to an investor's fortunes (or change in fortunes), clouding the theoretical clarity of the full reparation framework.
 Whether and how a tribunal adjusts for these factors should depend on the causation test being applied and the facts of the case.
 In practice, tribunals often do not elucidate their reasoning.
-Nonetheless, uncertainty over causation may go some way to explaining why tribunals in investment treaty arbitrations are generally perceived to be permissive on liability and restrictive on quantum.
+Nonetheless, uncertainty about causation may go some way to explaining why tribunals in investment treaty arbitrations are generally perceived to be permissive on liability and restrictive on quantum.

 Part of the problem with demonstrating causation is that it often sits at the boundaries of legal, technical and damages expertise.
 Despite this, delay analysis in the context of construction claims provides a clear example of how to demonstrate the causal link between the actions of one party and the consequences for another, ensuring that the damages claim is appropriately framed.
-While delay analysis methods cannot be applied directly to other types of claim, there are various other approaches that can be used individually, or in combination, to demonstrate causation.
+Although delay analysis methods cannot be applied directly to other types of claims, there are various other approaches that can be used individually, or in combination, to demonstrate causation.

 Even if the causal link has been demonstrated, it is likely that some uncertainty will remain regarding the claimant's economic position in the counterfactual scenario.
-This is normal; uncertainty is inherent in any valuation exercise, and damages experts are well-equipped to address it.
+This is normal; uncertainty is inherent in any valuation exercise, and damages experts are well equipped to address it.